 Land Your Job

-- Google for Jobs is new job search feature within Google.
+- Google for Jobs is job search feature within Google.
 It defaults to your current location.
 To search in a different city, type that city name beside "jobs" in the search box.
 Use filter buttons to narrow your search.